Parks Tree Fund

 The Tree Fund is an option for those required to plant new street trees by the Department of Buildings (DOB), but cannot plant on-site (in front of their property), or wish to obtain a permanent Certificate of Occupancy outside of Parks’ two approved planting seasons.
 Under these circumstances, builders can choose to pay into Parks’ Tree Fund in lieu of each new tree required by the City’s zoning amendment.

 Payments for off-site plantings are accepted year-round.
 If you are requesting your Certificate of Occupancy outside of planting season, you can pay into the Tree Fund for on-site or off-site trees between these dates:

 - June 1 – September 30

-The amount of the payment per tree, $1,450, is based on actual tree planting costs as verified by the NYC Office of Management and Budget.
+The amount of the payment per tree, $1,450, is based on actual tree planting costs incurred by NYC Parks.
 A Refundable Deposit Alternative is available for applicants who wish to obtain their Certificate of Occupancy by committing to plant trees during the next approved planting season:

 - Fall: October 1 – December 31

 - Spring: March 1 - May 31

 Step 1: Submit your P-F1 Tree Fund Payment Application